knuos/python00/README.md

 # python00

-Write a python program in [test.py] to present "Hello Python!".
+Write a python program in [test.py] to print "Hello Python!".